ktomingas/vscode-mgraph/README.md

 This VS Code extension depends on [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools) extension that has to be installed and configured with working Postgres DB connection.

+This VS Code extension uses external [Quickchart.io](https://quickchart.io) service for graph rendering so please read and accept the Quickchart terms and conditions before using the mGraph extension!

 ## Extension Settings

 **mGRAPH** extension has following settings (reload required):